JudahGazit/unsupervised-learning-course/README.md

 ├── unsupervised.pdf // the paper summarizing the work that was done ├── data
 │   └── netflix
-│   <tab>    └── stage.json // the result of the data processing
+│       └── stage.json // the result of the data processing
-│   <tab>   └── // original datasets used for the data processing ├── latex
+│       └── // original datasets used for the data processing ├── latex
 │   └── // contains all the raw files and images making the pdf file ├── python_code // all the python code is here